France Crypto and the IFI 2026: Why Crypto Is Outside the Real-Estate Wealth Tax

 5. The wealth-tax non-issue does not change income tax: disposals still hit the PFU 31.4% and 150 VH bis.

-This is largely outside tooling scope — crypto is not IFI-reportable, so Waltio and Koinly focus (correctly) on the income-tax side (2086/PFU).
-The only tooling-relevant point: keep clear records distinguishing plain crypto from any tokenised-real-estate holdings, so a real-estate-token IFI question can be analysed separately if it arises.
+This is largely outside tooling scope: crypto is not IFI-reportable, so Waltio and Koinly focus, correctly, on the income-tax side (2086/PFU).
+The one tooling-relevant point is to keep clear records distinguishing plain crypto from any tokenised-real-estate holdings, so a real-estate-token IFI question can be analysed separately if it ever arises.

-Wag3s Folio and Wag3s Ledger classify holdings by asset type, keeping plain crypto distinct from any real-estate-linked tokens — so the (rare) IFI real-estate-token analysis is isolatable while the routine income-tax side (PFU/150 VH bis) runs normally.
+Wag3s Folio and Wag3s Ledger classify holdings by asset type, keeping plain crypto distinct from any real-estate-linked tokens, so the rare IFI real-estate-token analysis is isolatable while the routine income-tax side (PFU/150 VH bis) runs normally.
+Whether a particular tokenised vehicle is caught by the IFI's indirect-real-estate rules is a structure-specific call for a French tax adviser; Wag3s keeps the records that make the question answerable, it does not give the IFI opinion.
 See the Folio and Ledger pages.

 Further reading